Blog

 What a Business Central implementation really costs

-The first question every prospective client asks is “how much will it cost?” — and the honest answer is “it depends, and here is exactly what it depends on.”
-Two companies of the same size can land at very different numbers.
-This post explains the cost drivers so you can recognise them in your own project, rather than quoting figures that would mean nothing without context.
+The first question every prospective client asks is how much it will cost.
+The truthful answer is that it depends, and this post is about what exactly it depends on.
+Two companies of the same size can land at very different numbers; if you can recognise the cost drivers in your own project, you will understand any quote you receive, ours included.

 Process complexity

-Why it matters: complexity you carry out of habit, not necessity, is the most expensive thing you can bring to an implementation.
-An early process review often finds workflows that exist only because the old system forced them — and dropping those is the cheapest saving available.
+Complexity you carry out of habit, not necessity, is the most expensive thing you can bring to an implementation.
+An early process review often finds workflows that exist only because the old system forced them, and dropping those is the cheapest saving available.

 Number of customisations

 Business Central does a great deal out of the box.
-Every requirement met by configuration or a standard feature costs a fraction of one met by custom AL code — and custom code also has to be tested, documented and carried through every future update.
+Every requirement met by configuration or a standard feature costs a fraction of one met by custom AL code, which also has to be tested, documented and carried through every future update.

 Data migration scope and quality

-Why it matters: data quality, not data volume, is usually the culprit.
-Cleaning up before migration — or deciding to bring less history — is far cheaper than untangling it mid-project.
+Data quality, not data volume, is usually the culprit.
+Cleaning up before migration, or deciding to bring less history, is far cheaper than untangling it mid-project.

 Integrations

-Why it matters: standard connectors and APIs are dramatically cheaper than bespoke integration code.
-Knowing which of your systems already have a supported connector changes the budget before a line of code is written.
+Standard connectors and APIs are dramatically cheaper than bespoke integration code, so knowing which of your systems already have a supported connector changes the budget before a line of code is written.

 Training, users and companies

-People drive cost too.
-The number of users to train, the number of legal entities or companies to set up, and the depth of training each team needs all scale the project.
+People drive cost too: the number of users to train, the number of legal entities to set up, and the depth of training each team needs.
 A finance team adopting a new system needs more than a one-hour walkthrough.

-Why it matters: under-investing in training is a false economy — it shows up later as workarounds, errors and support tickets.
-Budget for people to actually become competent, not just to be shown the screens once.
+Under-investing in training is a false economy that shows up later as workarounds, errors and support tickets.
+Budget for people to become competent, not just to be shown the screens once.

 A realistic SMB timeline